Digital Exams & Cleanings

 We recommend that you also book your dental hygiene appointment to complement your initial dental exam.

 Registered Dental Hygienists usually perform professional dental cleanings (dental prophylaxis).
 Your cleaning appointment will include the following:

-- Calculus (tartar) removal: Calculus are commonly found above and below the gum line, hardened after being left on the tooth for some time and is now firmly attached to the tooth surface.
+- Calculus (tartar) removal: Calculus is commonly found above and below the gum line, hardened after being left on the tooth for some time and is now firmly attached to the tooth surface.
 Calculus can only be removed with special dental instruments.

-- Plaque removal: That almost invisible film that forms on the teeth, that grows as colony of living bacteria, food debris, and saliva is called plaque.
+- Plaque removal: That almost invisible film that forms on the teeth, that grows as a colony of living bacteria, food debris, and saliva is called plaque.
 The bacteria produce toxins (poisons) that inflame the gums and is consequently the start of periodontal disease!

 - Teeth polishing: The purpose of teeth brushing is the removal of stains and plaque that is not otherwise removed during tooth brushing and scaling.

-Your hygienist will recommend a schedule of regular hygiene visits based on the current status of your teeth after your initial cleaning appointment, usually in every 3 to 6 months.
+Your hygienist will recommend a schedule of regular hygiene visits based on the current status of your teeth after your initial cleaning appointment, usually every 3 to 6 months.